 Is this the long awaited pivot-to-Presidential?
 I believe it is.
 Why now?
 Because someone Trump trusts told him the truth, namely he was on a path to losing the election and – probably most important to Trump – on his way to becoming the punch line for thousands of jokes not yet written.
 No narcissist can tolerate such a fate.
 Most will work like crazy to prevent it; Obama is a good example these days as he attempts to create some sort of positive legacy out of an eight-year pile of rubbish.

 So for the first time since he was nominated, I believe Trump is now the favorite – despite what the now-meaningless polls of last week suggest.
 Perhaps once in office Trump will bore of the job but Clinton would be much worse no matter how brief Trump’s stay in the Oval Office turns out to be.
 And Mike Pence would be a great president.
 As has been said by many, it’s Trump’s election to lose against the most highly flawed candidate to ever be nominated for the presidency.
-It’s a good thing he’s now committed to win.Tags: Clinton Election 2016 legacy narcissism Obama pivot Trump
+It’s a good thing he’s now committed to win.Tags: Clinton Election 2016 Obama Trump